VirtusLab/scala-cli/website/docs/commands/config.md

 </ChainedSnippets>

-Use `--password` to get the value of a password entry:
+Use `--password-value` to get the value of a password entry:

 <ChainedSnippets>